lukestrickland/ggdmc/README.md

 4. _ggdmc_ uses two parallel methods.
 First is via the _parallel_ package in R.
 This facilitates the computations for fitting many participants, namely fixed-effects models.
 The second is via OpenMP at C++ level.
 This facilitates the computations for fitting hierarchical models.
+For an advanced parallel computation technique, please see my R package, [_ppda_](https://github.com/yxlin/ppda), which implements CUDA language.

 ## Getting Started
 Below is an example using the LBA Model (Brown & Heathcote, 2008).